jazho76/yan85_assembler/README.md

 ## Instruction Set

 The yan85 instruction set is small and orthogonal.
-All instructions operate on registers and follow a fixed-width encoding.

 ### `imm <dst> <value|label>`